Monet, Claude

 Claude Monet made one of the first impressionist paintings in 1867:

-In 1867 Monet painted one of the first fully impressionistic paintings, namely ‘a hut at Sainte-Adresse’.
+In 1867 Claude Monet painted one of the first fully impressionistic paintings, namely ‘a hut at Sainte-Adresse’.
 In those days many painters made their first attempts of painting in an impressionistic style.
 Monet stayed that summer in Sainte-Adresse and was using extra-ordinary bright colours (see R22,CR91-95+68+69;R15,p164).
 In most of these paintings his brushstroke was more smooth, what made them more static and traditional.
 On this painting however his brushstroke was more vivid, his colours bright and not fully natural (look at the turkoois of the sea).
 This was 7 years before the first ‘impressionist’ exposition in 1874.
-When you compare it to two paintings he made 25 years later, you could guess this also was a work painted in 1882, when Monet had developed his impressionistic style to a mature level.
+When you compare it with two paintings he made 25 years later, you could guess this also was a work painted in 1882, when Monet had developed his impressionistic style to a mature level.
 Or… has he reworked this painting after 1867?

 Claude Monet did not join all the ‘impressionist’ expositions:

 Claude Monet was one of the most important impressionists.
-Still he joined just 5 of the 8 ‘impressionist’ expositions (=IE).
-He was active in the preparations of the first exposition in 1874 and showed 12 works, see 1IE-1874.
+Still, he joined just 5 of the 8 ‘impressionist’ expositions (=IE).
+He was active in the preparations of the 1st ‘impressionist’ exposition in 1874 and showed 12 works, see 1IE-1874.
 He showed his picture of the Boulevard des Capucines, where the exposition was held.
 He also showed his famous ‘Impression, soleil levant’.
 It was the art-critic Castagnary (1874/04/29) who, in his positive review, linked this painting to the term ‘impressionists’ (R90I,p17) and not Leroy as many claim (R7,p26/27;R54,p75), following Georges Rivière in his necrology of 1927/01/01 in L’art vivant: “It was a work of Monet that baptisted the groupe as ‘Impressionists’ by Louis Leroy in le Charivari” (R357-1927,p17).
 But, Leroy (1874/04/25), in his cynical review does not give extra attention to this work (R90I,p26).
 Besides 5 paintings Monet also showed 7 unknown pastels, see the link for an impression.

-At the second ‘impressionist’ exposition in 1876 Monet showed 18+1hc=19 works (hc=hors catalogue = outside the catalogue).
-We can see that his painting style has developed to a more mature impressionist style.
-Many works were made in Argenteuil, where Monet than lived.
-Many works were loans by Faure, an important art-collector.
-In 1877 Monet showed 30+1hc=31 works.
+In 1877 at the 3rd ‘impressionist’ exposition Claude Monet showed 30+1hc=31 works.
 Seven of them were made in Montgeron, in and around the Château Rottembourg, the estate of his friend Ernest Hoschedé, who also lent 11 paintings of Monet to this exhibition.
 Even more notable was his serie of the Saint-Lazare station.
 But it is still unclear which paintings he did exhibit of this serie.
 And that for a well documentated painter as Monet.
+Bertall (1877/04/09) reviewed ‘Manet’s scepter is now held by M. Monet.
+(R90I,p131)

-Though Monet had been active in the organisation of the 3rd ‘impressionist’ exposition in 1877, at the 4th in 1879 he didn’t even show up and left the hanging to Caillebotte.
+Though Claude Monet had been active in the organisation in 1877, at the 4th ‘impressionist’ exposition in 1879 he didn’t even show up and left the hanging to Caillebotte.
 Some works were even send and hung during the exposition.
-Probably

-Monet showed 29+3hc=32 works in 1879 .
+Probably Monet showed 29+3hc=32 works in 1879.
 Partly it was a retrospective of some older paintings.
 But most of his paintings he exhibited, he had recently painted in Vétheuil and closeby Lavacourt.

 In 1880 + 1881 Monet choose not to exhibit at the 5th and 6th ‘impressionist exposition.
-In 1882 Monet had doubts joining a new exposition, but in the end the art-dealer Durand-Ruel overruled him and made sure that the 7th ‘impressionist’ exposition was held.
+In 1882 Claude Monet had doubts joining a new exposition, but in the end the art-dealer Durand-Ruel overruled him and made sure that the 7th ‘impressionist’ exposition was held.
 Monet showed 35 works (see 7IE-1882), many of them depicted (the cliffs of) the Normandy coast and the surroundings of Vétheuil.
 In 1886 again Monet choose not to exhibit at the 8th ‘impressionist’ exposition.

 See the link for an account of the exhibited works (references, translations, info, discussion, location on Google-maps).